arno99xx/scifair-23-24-app/README.md

 Credits:

 - App Developers: Arno99xx and MoreCookies
+    - CSS done by: Arno99xx
-- Software Developers: MoreCookies and Arno99xx
+    - HTML done by: MoreCookies and Arno99xx